AIMultipleAIMultiple

 Customization controls

-Users can adjust speed, pitch, tone, and volume, as well as insert pauses.
-Such controls enhance delivery and enable audio output to adapt to specific settings, ranging from formal presentations to casual listening.
+Users can adjust speed, pitch, tone, and volume, and insert pauses.
+Such controls enhance delivery and enable audio output to adapt to a range of settings, from formal presentations to casual listening.

 Pronunciation and context sensitivity